 Modernization of the grid, digitization of the customer experience, and replacing back office infrastructure to support complex rate structures are just some of the factors influencing utility rate increases.
 Combine these with an economic slowdown in the US and utilities across the country are facing increased collections costs and bad debt.
 For those that don’t improve their collections’ activities, the additional costs will likely lead to additional rate increases, perpetuating an increasingly tense relationship with customers and low customer satisfaction.

 How are utilities typically approaching collections?
 And more importantly, what role can predictive analytics play in reducing bad debt and collection costs at your utility regardless of economic conditions?

-To help answer these questions, I recently spoke with industry experts Jody Allison, who recently served as Vice President of Billing and Collections Strategy and Operations for National Grid, and James Riley, a digital and analytics advisor to Sempra Utilities.
+To help answer these questions, I recently spoke with industry experts Jody Allison, who recently served as Vice President of Transformation for Algonquin Power & Utilities Corp., and James Riley, a digital and analytics advisor to Sempra Utilities.

 Historically, how have utilities differentiated between customers for credit and collections?
 And what are the limitations of such an approach?